jakubkottnauer/hull-solver/README.md

 # Run

 The program can be executed either by running the executable or from the command line with arguments `inputFile` (path to a file with the problem you want to solve) and `precision` (determines the size of the box at which the algorithm stops - try to fiddle with this value to get good results).

+The file path when running under Mono on Linux/OSX is relative to the root of the project!
+E.g. `mono ./bin/Debug/HullSolver.exe tests/test1 0.5`.

 # License
 GNU GPL